wp-plugins/currently-reading/readme.txt

 = 3.3 =

 * Moved to a '&lt;div&gt;' based layout instead of using Lists (Kudos to James Sumners for the suggestion)

+= 3.4 =

+* Minor fixes to ensure WordPress compatibility

+= 4.0 =

+* Use the Google Books API instead of previous deep-linking
+* Fix display of ISBN when updating the widget
+* Allow the selection of Alternate Google Domains (books.google.com causes issues in some countries)
+* Display book's Title instead of ISBN on mouse-over